buddhika75/digasiri/README.md

-HMIS by Lakmedipro Pvt Ltd
+HMIS by Sunila Software Solutions